-London might seem spoilt for hotels, but if you’re looking for small-scale, intimate luxury its not so easy to find – especially in Central.
-This is where St. James’s Hotel and Club comes in with a Michelin-starred restaurant and hands-on masterclasses, as LUX discovers
+London might seem spoilt for hotels, but if you’re looking for small-scale, intimate luxury it’s not so easy to find – especially in Central.
+This is where St. James’s Hotel and Club comes in with a Michelin-starred restaurant and hands-on masterclasses

 Tucked in a quiet residential street on the edge of Green Park, almost directly behind The Ritz, St. James’s Hotel and Club benefits from proximity to Piccadilly and Regent’s Street, whilst also offering a sense of relative seclusion.
 The building itself was originally a members’ club for travelling diplomats, founded in 1857 by English aristocrat and the Sardinian minister.
 It played host to the likes of Winston Churchill, Henry James and Ian Fleming, among others, until it closed in the 1970s.
 In 1980, the doors were reopened by Peter de Savary (owner of The Cary Arms in Devon) as a hotel and a club.
 Now owned by German hotel group Althoff, the hotel has been refurbished with contemporary touches, whilst still preserving a sense old-world charm.

 Follow LUX on Instagram: luxthemagazine

 Our room is the Westminster Suite on the seventh floor.
 The ambience leans slightly towards the corporate side, but it’s elegantly furnished and features a private terrace, large enough to host a cocktail party.
 On a less drizzly evening than ours, it would be a very pleasant place for a warming glass of mulled wine whilst admiring the rooftop views.
 As it is, we have a chocolate masterclass to get attend.